jammathai/cnphylogeny/README.md

 ### Defining a Phylogeny

-A phylogeny is defined by two files with the same basename:
+A phylogeny is defined by two files:

 - A CSV file that stores each node's CNP; for example, `my-phylogeny.csv`: